 - Additional Services – pan removal and filter replacement will add to the cost but enhance the quality of the flush.

 Your vehicle’s fluids should always be a top priority, as they ensure longevity and high performance.
-If you’ve never had a transmission flush, call the experts at Heath’s Auto Service at 928-214-8150 and schedule an appointment today!
+If you’ve never had a transmission flush, call the experts at Heath’s Auto Service and schedule an appointment today!